Sanctuary of Santa Maria della Steccata

 Shrine of Santa Maria della Steccata.

 The Shrine of Santa Maria della Steccata is a Greek-cross design Renaissance church in central Parma, Italy.
 The name derives from the fence (steccato) in the church.
 A Nursing Madonna is enshrined within, crowned on 27 May 1601 by a Marian devotee, Fray Giacomo di Forli of the Capuchin order.
 Pope Benedict XVI raised the Marian sanctuary to the status of Basilica minor on 9 February 2008.

+Since 1718 it is the main church (as church of the Grand Master or "Magistral Church") of the Sacred Military Constantinian Order of Saint George (the Parmesan branch is independent since 1817 and still awarded by the House of Bourbon-Parma).
+The complex hosts also the Constantinian Museum of Steccata.

 History

 The Nursing Madonna enshrined and crowned by Jeronimo (Girolamo) Paolucci di Calboldi di Forli on 27 May 1601.

 By 1492, the Knights of Malta built a small oratory here to house a putatively miraculous icon depicting Saint John the Baptist.
 It became associated with a religious confraternity in a neighboring house that had the image of the Madonna and Child, mentioned above, on the facade.
 Rumors of miracles performed by this image led to masses flocking to the site.
 This required the erection of a picket fence or stockade (steccato) around the icon, hence giving the image its name.

 The Papal bull dated 1 March 1493 by Pope Alexander VI mentions the image by this name.
 The popularity of the icons led the frescoed icon to be detached from a wall and moved to the oratory, and when that proved too small to accommodate the crowds, the commune of Parma patronized the construction of the church (1521–1539).